WalnutIcecream/WalnutIcecream/README.md

 I build things around Linux, networking, cybersecurity, backend systems, and developer tooling.
-Most of my projects are either tools I wanted for myself or experiments to understand how something works under the hood.
+Most of my projects are either tools I wanted for myself or experiments to understand how something works

-Currently messing with Rust, Linux internals, distributed systems, and security.

 ### Projects